bitnami-labs/bazel_containers/README.md

 ## TODO

 * Grab our debs and get them via `http_file` rule in WORKSPACE
-* Figure out why the PATH is not set in the image
 * Figure out a way to install our components (i.e `bitnami-pkg` / `nami` or not)

 ## DOD